 - Flu Shot

 Venice is an absolutely beautiful city with no shortage of amazing things to see and do.
-If you are planning a trip to Venice in the near future, I have listed some of my favorite things to see and do in the city below for you to review.
-I would plan on spending at least a few days in the city in order to have all of the wonderful experiences I have listed in my Venice travel guide below.
+If you are planning a trip to Venice in the near future, I have listed some of my favorite things to see and do below.
+I would plan on spending at least a few days in the city.
+This way, you can have all of the wonderful experiences I have listed in my Venice travel guide below.

 Admire the Splendor of the Grand Canal

 There are several vantage spots that you can use to admire and get photographs of the Grand Canal.
-Arguably the best place to view the canal and get your photographs are from one of the four bridges that cross the canal.
+The best places to view the canal and get your photographs is from one of the four bridges that cross the canal.
 I have included a map and descriptions of these bridges for you to review in my Venice travel guide below.

 |Ponte della Costituzione||A modern bridge with glass rails that opened in 2008.|